 Adolescent 13-18 years old

 The Adolescent Mood and Anxiety Partial Hospitalization Program (PHP) is a time-limited, intensive treatment program for adolescents who suffer from mood and anxiety symptoms that impair their functioning in everyday life.
 PHP is a program that is specifically designed to keep patients from requiring an inpatient psychiatric hospitalization.
 It is also structured to provide care to individuals who need to step down from a psychiatric inpatient stay or if the patient needs to step up from intensive outpatient level of care.
-Patients who enter this program will attend treatment 5 days a week, Monday through Friday.
+Patients who enter this program will attend treatment 3 days a week, after school.

 The Adolescent Mood and Anxiety Intensive Outpatient Program (IOP) helps adolescents who are suffering from symptoms related to mood and anxiety.
 This program is for individuals who need a more intensive treatment that a one or two hour a week outpatient treatment schedule does not provide.
 This program benefits individuals who do not need a partial hospitalization or inpatient level of care.